piotrsiupa/git-istash/README.md

 ## Overview

-`git istash` ("improved stash") is an extension for `git stash`, compatible with stash entries created by it.
+`git istash` ("incredible stash") is an extension for `git stash`, compatible with stash entries created by it.
 Use `git istash` commands as a replacement for `git stash` commands with the same names.

 ### `git istash apply` and `git istash pop`